neerajbaid/NBSlideUpView/README.md

 ##Installation
 ###CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like NBSlideUpView in your projects.

+If the cocoapods installation doesn't work, please use the <b>Alternative</b> below.
 ```ruby
 platform :ios, '7.0'
 pod "NBSlideUpView"